 not as welcoming.
 We have both types.

 - The experience of visiting dogs does not go as people would like it to, as both visiting dogs and our dogs will be uncomfortable and us humans will be uncomfortable seeing our dogs uncomfortable, so it will not be a good experience for anyone.

 - Please follow the links in the Article section of our Health page for how to introduce a puppy to an older dog.

 Q. Is it safe to bring my puppy out in public, after picking him/her up?

 A. Your puppy will have at least one set of puppy shots before leaving our home.
 Please discuss this concern with your vet and be sure to bring his vaccination records.
-According to our vaccine manufacturers, it may take 7-21 days for the puppy to develop immunity from the date of his first vaccine.
+According to some , it may take 7-21 days for the puppy to develop immunity from the date of his first vaccine.

 Q: What do I need to buy or do before picking up my puppy?

 A: Please read our Checklist below.
-We will email you Puppy Notes usually within one week of your pick up date, to let you know what the puppy is currently eating, his/her daily routine, vaccination and health information.
+We will provide you with up to date Puppy Notes, to let you know what the puppy is currently eating, his/her daily routine, vaccination and health information.
 Please do the following puppy "homework" below in advance.